PDD Investors Have Opportunity to Lead PDD Holdings Inc. Securities Fraud Lawsuit

 LOS ANGELES, Aug.
-28, 2024 /PRNewswire/ -- The Law Offices of Frank R. Cruz announces that investors with substantial losses have opportunity to lead the securities fraud class action lawsuit against PDD Holdings Inc. ("PDD" or the "Company") (NASDAQ: PDD).
+30, 2024 /PRNewswire/ -- Glancy Prongay & Murray LLP ("GPM") announces that investors with substantial losses have opportunity to lead the securities fraud class action lawsuit against PDD Holdings Inc. ("PDD" or the "Company") (NASDAQ: PDD).

 Class Period: April 30, 2021 – June 25, 2024